abelardopardo/ontask_b/docs/Using/actions.rst

 Send summary message
-  If you select this option OnTask will send you an email with the summary of this operation (number of rows in the matrix that were selected by the filter, number of emails sent, date/time of the operation, etc.
+  If you select this option OnTask will send you an email with the summary of this operation (number of rows in the table that were selected by the filter, number of emails sent, date/time of the operation, etc.

 Snapshot of the workflow